Home / Featured / Eagle Mine receives nearly $200 million to improve waste material recycling

 This story was produced by My UP News Correspondent Andrew Lorinsor, find the original story here.

-Eagle Mine in Marquette County has received nearly $200 million to improve environmental practices by recycling waste materials, specifically tailings.
+Mines across the state, including Eagle and Talon, may receive the benefits of nearly $200 million to improve environmental practices by recycling waste materials, specifically tailings.

-That money comes by way of a $145 million federal grant and $50 million grant from the state.
+That money comes by way of a $145 million federal grant and $50 million grant from the state to Revex Technologies.

 To shed more light on this significant development, My UP News spoke with Nathan D. Manser, a mining expert from Michigan Tech.